chapost1/StreamTime/README.md

 This diagram is intended to show the relationship between the system components in the case of system-wide usage.

-> Note: In order to better understand the diagram, the async operations are synchronized in the image below.
+> Note: In order to better understand the diagram below, the async operations are synchronized.
 >
 > As a result, the time intervals on the diagram are out of true proportions.